EngineeringOV/CameraController/README.md

 # Note
-This code isn't perfect, it was made to be written quick and refactored afterwards, refactoring has started but it's still a WIP
+This code isn't perfect, it was made to be written quick and refactored afterwards, refactoring is in progress

 # Installation